neltanner/industrial-architecture-montreal/pages/firms/metcalf.md

 ---
-title: Dunlop & Heriot
+title: John Metcalf Co.
+Ltd. (Engineers)
 layout: about
-permalink: /dunlop.html
+permalink: /metcalf.html
 # include CollectionBuilder info at bottom
 # credits: true
 # Edit the markdown on in this file to describe your collection